 With the results of my test, I realize that you cannot eat haphazardly at the Olive Garden.
 There are many risks to eating there.
 More on that to come…

-As always, please keep in mind that your experience may be different than mine and will vary from location to location, cook to cook, person to person.
-Cross contamination is always a risk when you eat out at restaurants, and you must use your Nima Sensor each and every time to know if the dish in front of you is free from gluten.
+As always, keep in mind that your experience may be different than mine and will vary from location to location, cook to cook, person to person.
+Cross contamination is always a risk when you eat out at restaurants.

-That said, if you follow my detailed advice for eating out gluten-free in my in-depth ebook, you will have the best chance at getting a safe, gluten-free meal when you eat out.
+That said, if you follow my detailed advice for eating out gluten free, you will have the best chance at getting a safe, gluten-free meal when you eat out.

 (PS: I love eating out and think you should NOT have to give up that part of your life because you have celiac disease or a gluten sensitivity!)

 The Olive Garden has a “Gluten Sensitive” menu, however, there is a lot of gluten to be had inside this restaurant.